P-skylos/turtlescript/README.md

 # turtlescript
  a logo like language for controlling turtle style robots, designed to work with the edison robot.
+The language transpiles to python code in order to take advantage of Edison's python module.
+Once the transpiled python code is pasted into Edison's online python editor it can be flashed to the robot.

 ## Edison Functionality
 - Independant left and right motors